SoftwareAG/c8y-docs/content/welcome/developers.md

 Welcome to the {{< product-c8y-iot >}} developer documentation!

-Learn how to develop and deploy applications on top of our IoT platform and integrate IoT data sources.
+Learn how to develop and deploy web apps on top of our IoT platform and integrate IoT data sources.

 For our developer community, we offer a variety of sources to quickly get started or to dig deeper into the matter.